 In countries as diverse as Switzerland, Nigeria and Ukraine, Paul has worked in multinational boardrooms and environmental disaster zones managing corporate, crisis and product PR.
-Highlights include ten years in the City of London, most notably as head of media and parliamentary relations at the Council of Mortgage Lenders; a decade in the energy sector for Ernst & Young, Switzerland, and for UK trade associations, which included spending six-months onsite at Chernobyl in the mid-1990s.
+Highlights include ten years in the City of London, most notably as head of media and parliamentary relations at the Council of Mortgage Lenders; a decade in the energy sector for Ernst & Young, Switzerland, and for UK trade associations, which involved spending six-months onsite at Chernobyl in the mid-1990s.

-Besides his extensive experience as a PR professional, Paul has a background in telecommunications as a researcher and entrepreneur.
-He currently works from near Zurich as an analyst, PR adviser and writer for a range of clients concerned with conservation, sustainable development and other environmental issues.
+Besides extensive experience as a PR professional, Paul has a background in telecommunications as a researcher and entrepreneur.
+He currently works from near Zurich as an analyst, PR adviser and writer for a diverse range of clients.
 Paul is co-founder and program manager of the Zurich Salon and the editor of 21st Century PR Issues; and an occasional contributor to a range of newspapers and online magazines.

 Here are some examples: